Everything You Need to Know When Buying a Skylight

 - Security: Our Reflex+ glass doesn’t shatter easily, which is great for an added layer of security.

 No matter which glass you choose, you can rest assured that they all filter out up to 100% of harmful UV rays, are low maintenance with Easy clean glass, and are built to last, with a life expectancy of 30 years.
-Find out more about our different types of glass here.

 There’s also the option to choose between double glazed and triple glazed windows – although please note, double glazed is only available in standard sized rooflights.